commercetools/commercetools-sdk-typescript/examples/newrelic-express-apm/README.md

 ### Start the server

-1. After the installation completes, run `yarn start` to start the development server.
+1. After the installation completes, run `yarn start` to start the development server, instead to use the OpenTelemetry collector run `node -r ./opentelemetry server.js`.
 2. Curl or send a request using any HTTP client to the following endpoints:

 ```